awaisakram64/UltimateToDo/README.md

 ### Steps:
    1) In Postman set request method to PUT and enter localhost address of api and also id of a task.
    2) In body of PUT request method body write json object you want to set as updated data in DB.

+         {
+           "title": "My updated task",
+           "note": "this is my first updated  task that I will do ", }

    3) Click on submit and data of task is updated.

 ## Case 06